 • Licensed Professional Counselor

-Mark Miele is a Licensed Professional Counselor with more than 15 years of experience in the mental health field.
+Mark Miele is a Licensed Professional Counselor who has been working in the mental health field since 2007.
 He completed his undergraduate studies at Spring Hill College, where his work in Psychology and Sociology helped develop his sense of social justice and his desire to advocate for those in need.
 He earned his graduate degree in Clinical Mental Health Counseling from the University of South Alabama and became an LPC in 2016.
-Mark specializes in individual and group therapy to address the needs of clients living with anxiety, depression, schizophrenia, substance use, personality disorders, grief, and trauma.
+Mark specializes in working with clients experiencing anxiety, depression, men’s issues, life transitions, personality disorders, substance use, anger management, grief, trauma, and serious mental illness.

 Mark utilizes an eclectic and client-centered approach to therapy, identifying treatment modalities that will be most effective for each client and condition.
-These can include Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Dialectical Behavioral Therapy (DBT), Brief Solution Focused Therapy, and Trauma Informed Care, among others.
+These can include Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Dialectical Behavioral Therapy (DBT), Acceptance and Commitment (ACT), Solution Focused Brief Therapy (SFBT), and Trauma Informed Care.
 His ability to use various evidence-based practices allows for a variety of skills to draw upon to explore and address the individual needs of each client.

 When not in session, Mark spends time with his wife and son enjoying the many entertainment offerings of Mobile and going to live theater.
-When he isn’t out and about, you will probably find him in his kitchen cooking up some self-care and the next meal for his family while he plays a record from his expanding vinyl collection.
+When he isn’t out and about, you will probably find him in his kitchen cooking up some self-care while he plays a record from his expanding vinyl collection.

-From the Counselor’s Desk: Therapy allows an opportunity to build a trusting relationship in a safe and non-judgmental environment so that clients will be able to explore their own life and develop realistic and effective tools to make improvements in their life.
+From the Counselor’s Desk: Therapy allows for an opportunity to build a trusting relationship in a safe and non-judgmental environment so that clients will be able to explore their own life and develop realistic and effective tools to make improvements in their life.
 While it may be scary to begin this therapy process, I fully believe that we all can benefit from the personal growth that can occur in this environment.
-To me, the goal of therapy is for the client to be able to incorporate what was learned in therapy into their life to the point that they no longer will need ongoing sessions with their therapist.
+To me, the goal of therapy is for the client to be able to incorporate what was learned in therapy into their life to the point that they will be able to thrive on their own and reach out for therapeutic support as needed.

 Randi Nowell